 The minimum liability insurance requirements are:

-- $30,000 bodily injury coverage total per accident
+- $30,000 bodily injury coverage for 2 or more people per accident

 - $10,000 property damage coverage per accident

 Keep your insurance card with you at all times.

 Although the state requires liability insurance only, many riders still prefer to get comprehensive and collision coverage.
 Check out the different types of insurance coverage available as you get a motorcycle insurance quote to make sure you get the policy that will work best for you.